Share Vitality

 ABSTRACT

-A controlled clinical study proving that dietary supplementation with Pachyrhizus erosus (Jicama) significantly increases beneficial Bifidobacteria and Lactobacillus counts, elevates short-ch
+A controlled clinical study proving that dietary supplementation with Pachyrhizus erosus (Jicama) significantly increases beneficial Bifidobacteria and Lactobacillus counts, elevates short-chain fatty acid (SCFA) concentrations, and enhances gut mucosal immune markers.

 Significant proliferation of beneficial Bifidobacteria and Lactobacillus